Answering the Top Questions About SASE Asked by IT Professionals

 and more into a single-vendor, cloud-centric, converged service.SASE vs SD-WAN What’s Beyond Security | Download eBook

-Why Is SSE Important?
+Why Is Security Service Edge Important?

 The argument of SSE is much of the same as for SASE.
 Legacy network security architectures were designed with the datacenter as the focal point for access needs.
 The cloud and shift to work-from-anywhere have inverted access requirements, putting more users, devices, and resources outside the enterprise network.
 Connecting and protecting those remote users and cloud resources require a wide range of security and networking capabilities.
 SSE offerings consolidate the security capabilities, allowing enterprises to enforce security policy with one cloud service.
 Like SASE, SSE will enable enterprises to reduce complexity, costs, and the number of vendors.